 - Windows XP compatibility mode was enabled and thus Sage could not run

-How to resolve ‘Sage 50 cannot be started’ issue?
+Steps to Fix ‘Sage 50 cannot be started’ issue

 Here are four simple solutions you can use to try and get the Sage 50 accounting software up and running again:

 Solution 1: Remove Compatibility Mode

 You can follow the steps given below to disable the Windows Compatibility Mode so that you can run Sage 50:

 - Go to Properties and select the Compatibility tab.

 - Take out the check-mark next to the option “Run in compatibility mode”

 - Press ‘OK’ to confirm the action and restart Sage 50

 Use the steps mentioned below to run Sage as administrator: